openlab-at-city-tech/openlab/wp-content/plugins/easy-google-fonts/readme.txt

 == Screenshots ==

-1. Plugin Overview.
-2. Before and After.
+1. Before: The page before we have used the plugin to change the font.
+2. After: The page after we have used the plugin to change the heading 1 font.
-3. Live Customizer Font Control Preview - Font Styles Tab.
-4. Choose from over 600+ Google Fonts and preview them instantly without refreshing the page.
+3. Live Customizer Font Control Preview: Choose from over 600+ Google Fonts and preview them instantly without refreshing the page.
-5. Change font color in realtime.
+4. Font Style Tab: Customize all styles of the font including the color, background, font size, line height etc.
+5. Font Position Tab: Customize all position properties of the font including the margin, padding, border, display etc.
-6. Create your own font controls for your theme.
+6. Create Screen: Create your own font controls for your theme.
-7. Manage any CSS Selector with your custom font controls.
+7. Edit Screen: Manage any existing font controls for your theme.
 8. Your custom control is instantly available for real time preview in the customizer.
 No coding required!
 9. View and manage all of your custom controls in the admin area.
+10. Plugin Settings: If you enter a valid google fonts api key then this plugin will update itself with the latest fonts automatically.

 == Changelog ==
+= 2.0.4 JS API =
+* Added fallback for sanitization functions when no font key is selected.

+= 2.0.3 Bugfix and Backwards Compatibilty =
+* Bugfix: Tuples needed to be sorted in the google fonts url when the stylesheet url was being generated.
+* Added complete support for the old tabs based api.

+= 2.0.2 =
+* Backwards Compatibilty: Added backwards compatibility for old theme integrations.

+= 2.0.1 =
+* Bugfix: Google stylesheet url requires font weights to be sorted in ascending order.

+= 2.0.0 =
+* Complete plugin codebase rewrite.
+* Font controls/styles now support media queries.
+* New Admin UI.
+* New Customizer UI (now uses react js components).
+* Live customizer preview has been rewritten to be more performant (by handling subsettings for each font control individually).
+* Frontend query for font controls has been optimised for performance.
+* Removed unnessary WordPress filters.

 = 1.4.4 - WordPress 5.0 compatibility update =
 * Updated webfonts.json with the latest google fonts.
 * Last minor update before major rewrite.